What Is a Mutual Fund?

 3. Mutual funds charge fees that you need to watch for.

 • Most mutual funds charge an expense ratio, which is charged as a percentage of your invested money.
 These days, expense ratios can be very low, such as, say, 0.03%.
-Some companies, such as Fidelity Investments, even offer some mutual funds with a 0% expense ratio.
+Some companies, such as Fidelity, even offer some mutual funds with a 0% expense ratio.
 At the other end of the spectrum, some mutual funds charge expense ratios higher than 1% — over time, this ongoing fee can severely eat into your money, so be sure to shop around for a low expense ratio.

 • Some mutual funds charge a commission or sales charge, called a “load.”
 To save money, look for no-load funds.